sensundi/lesson-two/slides/CLASS.md

 ### Admin

-- Build in Database Admin tool
+- Built in Database Admin tool
-- Relies on the DRY principle to infer a lot
+- Creates forms for your database based on your Models

 ---